 A cop is forced into early retirement due to retinal damage.
 But after witnessing a bank robbery along with a female inspector - who believes he has acute senses - they team up in hope to solve the case.

 A regular white-collar woman named Bing, who leads a carefree city life that includes guarding her turf in the office and dating and gossiping with her three girlfriends.
 However, her carefree life soon turns upside down when she found a lump in her breast.
 Everything begins to fall apart as she tries to cope with the loss of femininity in a series of bittersweet events.
 With the help of a happy-go-lucky doctor V and a shy but talented teenager Sing, Bing begins to find new meanings in her turmoil and the will to face her own demons.
 Written by

 The original poster that shows a computer-altered photography of a woman's upper torso was withdrawn from display in Hong Kong's subway system.
 The company in charge of Hong Kong's subway system had concluded the poster was not suitable for the public and banned it from all subway stations.
 Edited Posters with a more traditional design, showing portraits of two leads were used instead.
 See more »

-Produced by Uncle Frank
+Produced by Justin Lo

 0 of 0 people found this review helpful.